Snake Pass (video game): Release

 The game was released for Nintendo Switch, PlayStation 4, Windows, and Xbox One in North America on 28 March 2017, and in Europe and Australia the following day.
 In August 2018, Sumo Digital announced the Nintendo Switch would receive a limited physical release, courtesy of UK-based publisher Super Rare Games.

 Reception

 Snake Pass received mixed reviews according to review aggregator website Metacritic.
 Many reviewers praised the uniqueness of the movement, but cited a steep learning curve and gameplay or technical frustrations that brought the game's quality down.
 IGNs Jose Otero praised the movement and overall gameplay of the game, but criticized the camera and checkpoint system.

 Both Nintendo World Reports Casey Gibson and Nintendo Lifes Mitch Vogel praised the game's unique gameplay, but stated it had a steep learning curve in order to learn the unconventional controls.
 GameSpots Oscar Dayus enjoyed the movement and visual design of the game, but criticized difficulty spikes in the middle of the game, as well as technical complaints.
-Destructoids Brett Makedonski enjoyed the novelty and innovation of the game, but cited the camera as the game's greatest weakness.

 The platforming without jumping in Snake Pass inspired the theme of Game Maker's Toolkit Game Jam 2018, which was "genre without mechanic".